University of Maryland, College Park: Great Fire of 1912

-Modern history
+Twentieth century

-The state took control of the school in 1916 and renamed it Maryland State College.
-That year, the first female students enrolled at the school.
+During Phillips Lee Goldsborough's tenure as Governor of Maryland, the state purchased Maryland Agricultural College, taking control of the school in 1916 and renaming it Maryland State College.
+In the same year, the first female students, Elizabeth Gambrill Hook and Charlotte Ann Vaux, enrolled at the school.
 On April 9, 1920, the college became part of the existing University of Maryland, replacing St. John's College, Annapolis as the university's undergraduate campus.
 In the same year, the graduate school on the College Park campus awarded its first Ph.D. degrees and the university's enrollment reached 500 students.
 In 1925 the university was accredited by the Association of American Universities.

 By the time the first black students enrolled at the university in 1951, enrollment had grown to nearly 10,000 students—4,000 of whom were women.
-Prior to 1951, many black students in Maryland were enrolled at the University of Maryland, Eastern Shore.
+Before 1951, many black students in Maryland were enrolled at the University of Maryland, Eastern Shore.

 In 1957, President Wilson H. Elkins pushed to increase the university's academic standards.
 His efforts resulted in creating one of the first Academic Probation Plans.
 The first year the plan went into effect, 1,550 students (18% of the total student body) faced expulsion.

 On October 19, 1957, Queen Elizabeth II of the United Kingdom attended her first and only college football game at the University of Maryland after expressing interest in seeing a typically American sport during her first tour of the United States.
 The Maryland Terrapins beat the North Carolina Tar Heels 21 to 7 in the historical game now referred to as "The Queen's Game".

-Phi Beta Kappa established a chapter at UMD in 1964.
+Phi Beta Kappa established a chapter at The University of Maryland in 1964.
 In 1969, the university was elected to the Association of American Universities.
 The school continued to grow, and by the fall of 1985 reached an enrollment of 38,679.
 Like many colleges during the Vietnam War, the university was the site of student protests and had curfews enforced by the National Guard.

 In a massive restructuring of the state's higher education system in 1988, the school was designated as the flagship campus of the newly formed University of Maryland System (later changed to the University System of Maryland in 1997).
 It was formally named the University of Maryland, College Park.
 All five campuses in the former network were designated distinct campuses in the new system.
 However, in 1997 the Maryland General Assembly passed legislation allowing the University of Maryland, College Park, to be known simply as the University of Maryland, recognizing the campus' role as the flagship institution of the University System of Maryland.

-The other University System of Maryland institutions with the name "University of Maryland" are not satellite campuses of the University of Maryland, College Park.
-The University of Maryland, Baltimore, is the only other school permitted to confer certain degrees from the "University of Maryland".

-In 1994, the National Archives at College Park completed construction and opened on a parcel of land adjoining campus donated by the University of Maryland, after lobbying by President William Kirwan and congressional leaders to foster academic collaboration between the institutions.
+In 1994, the National Archives at College Park completed construction and opened on a parcel of land adjoining the campus donated by the University of Maryland, after lobbying by President William Kirwan and congressional leaders to foster academic collaboration between the institutions.